connor-jason/YouTubeToMP3/README.md

 - Converts YouTube videos to MP3 format and automatically downloads it.
 - Provides a download link as a backup if the download did not start.
 - Displays real-time status updates on the conversion process.
+- Displays an error message if the link is not a YouTube link.
 - Responsive design for seamless use on both desktop and mobile devices.

 💭 **Process:**